hoangprod/AndrewSpecial/README.md

 # AndrewSpecial

-AndrewSpecial, dumping lsass' memory stealthily and bypassing "Cilence" since 2019.
+AndrewSpecial, dumping lsass' memory stealthily and bypassing "Cylance" since 2019.

 How to compile: